 Ahead of the trends: Balayage Ambre

 When it comes to balayage for brunettes, an upcoming trend is the Balayage Ambré (amber-coloured), a balayage techniques specifically for creating multi-tonal brunette creations.
-The different looks can all be created using the innovative INOA colour service.
-Plus, to celebrate ten years of breakthrough long-lasting hair colour with no ammonia, INOA is offering four new shades of amber, infused with cool iridescent shimmer.
+Ask your hairdresser about no-ammonia INOA, which offers amber shades, infused with cool iridescent shimmer.

 The key to a standout, unique look is all about the personalisation.
 But balayage isn’t the only way your stylist can give you stunning colour contrasts...